beojan/atlas-mpl/README.rst

 **Please open an issue if you find this style deviates from the guidelines.**

-Install from PyPI using pip: pip install atlas-mpl-style
+Install from PyPI using pip: :code:`pip install atlas-mpl-style`

 Documentation: https://atlas-mpl.readthedocs.io/en/latest/index.html